Chapter 1: Draven

 “Working with you guys, I guess.
 He’s probably doing overtime again.”
 I stood in front of Astoria and crossed my arms.
 His tone no longer amused me; I certainly didn’t like that he questioned my brother’s presence.

 “Explain.”
-The officer spoke with such a flat, yet demanding tone.
+The officer spoke with such a flat yet demanding tone.
 He flicked his eyes up at me before turning them back to the tablet.

 “He’s an officer.
 He’s essential personnel and he’s cleared to work after hours.
-You must be from a different department or a rookie,” I waved at Astoria to follow me inside.
+You must be from a different department or a rookie.”
+I waved at Astoria to follow me inside.

 “When is his shift over?”

 “I don’t know.
-Like I said,” I spoke slowly, drawing out the words he seemed to have missed, “He works overtime.
+Like I said,” I spoke slowly, drawing out the words he seemed to have missed, “he works overtime.
 Why don’t you just call the precinct and verify?”
 I rolled my eyes.
-I waved my hand dismissively at him.
+I waved my hand dismissively.
 The officer’s dark brown eyes narrowed behind the mask.
-A corded vein in his neck seemed to pulse as if he’d explode any moment.
+A corded vein in his neck seemed to pulse as if he’d explode at any moment.
 He rested his hand on his belt, near his gun.
-I could hear my own blood rush through my ears, my body tensing as I prepared to dodge an oncoming bullet, no matter how impossible it could’ve been.
+I could hear my own blood rush through my ears, my body tensing as I prepared to dodge an oncoming bullet, no matter how impossible it might be.

 “Have a nice night, ladies.
-Lock your doors and windows,” He turned away in a quick jolt, stomping back to his vehicle.
+Lock your doors and windows.”
+He turned away in a quick jolt, stomping back to his vehicle.
 I watched him drive off before going inside, only to hear my sister lecture me.

 “You know, maybe if you weren’t so rude, he would’ve been easy on us,” she said, throwing a hand up.
-I pressed my tongue against my side labret piercing on my bottom lip and shrugged.
+I pressed my tongue against the side labret piercing on my bottom lip and shrugged.

 “Any other officer we had for Check-In didn’t question us when Sterling was out late.”

-“Yeah, well, you were a minute late...he could’ve technically drawn his gun on you and—” Astoria choked on her words and shook her head.
+“Yeah, well, you were a minute late... he could’ve technically drawn his gun on you and—” Astoria choked on her words and shook her head.
 “Sometimes it’s best to just shut up, okay?”

 “But he didn’t, so don’t worry.”
-I smiled at her as I slung my book bag and helmet on the couch, shortly plopping next to them.
+I smiled at her as I slung my book bag and helmet on the couch, shortly plopping myself next to them.
 “Anyways, guess what I did today?”

 “Ugh, what, Briar?”
 She grunted as she settled into Sterling’s favorite recliner.